dannidickson/flux/README.md

 # Flux - Live updates for Silverstripe CMS

-> [!WARNING]
-> This is very much a conceptual module, use at own risk.
-> Documentation may be nonsensical or just frankly does not exist at the moment

 ## About
+> Type in a CMS field and the preview updates as you go.

-Adds live updates to the Silverstripe CMS, with minimal configuration required to add text updates.
-With some ideas around a "livewire" like experience.
+Adds a "live update" experience to Silverstripe CMS, with minimal configuration required to get started.

 ## Getting started
 Add this github repo to your composer repositories array